UBC-MDS/exploratory-data-viz/chapters/en/slides/module2/module2_04.md

-We will be looking at many different data sets in later labs, but we’re sticking to a familiar one for now so that we can focus on laying down a solid understanding of the visualization principles with data we already know.
+We will be looking at many different data sets in later labs, but we’re sticking to a familiar one for now so that we can focus on laying down a solid understanding of the visualization principles with data that we already know.

 ---